REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 *   Add the following beans to `$IDP_HOME/conf/global.xml` - instead of duplicating them here, please use the MySQL versions from the [IdPv3 Storage documentation](https://wiki.shibboleth.net/confluence/display/IDP30/StorageConfiguration#StorageConfiguration-Installation) (section Installation, unfold the snippets under **DB-independent Configuration** and **MySQL Configuration**).

+    > **Note**
-    As of September 2022, the snippets in the linked IdPv3 documentation may fail to unfold.
+    > As of September 2022, the snippets in the linked IdPv3 documentation may fail to unfold.
 As an alternative, get the snippets intead from the [IdPv4 documentation](https://wiki.shibboleth.net/confluence/display/IDP4/StorageConfiguration#Storage-Implementations) (unfold JPAStorageService under Storage Implementations).

     The beans to add are: